-Alpha Rho Chi Medal (1914) Awarded each year to that graduating student who has shown an ability for leadership, performed willing service for his or her school and department, and given promise of real professional merit through his or her attitude and personality.
-Awarded to Daphne Binder.
+Alpha Rho Chi Medal (1914) Awarded each year to that graduating student who has shown an ability for leadership, performed willing service for the school and department, and given promise of real professional merit through attitude and personality.
+Awarded to David Alston Langdon

 William Edward Parsons Memorial Medal (1941) Presented annually to that member of the graduating class who has done distinctive work and demonstrated the greatest professional promise in the area of city planning.
-Awarded to Andrew John Sternad.
+Awarded to Jolanda Devalle

 The H.I.
 Feldman Prize (1955) Awarded annually to the student who demonstrates the best solution to an architectural problem in an advanced studio, taking into consideration the practical, functional, and aesthetic requirements of that problem.
-Awarded to Luke Alan Anderson.
+Awarded to Jack Lipson.

 Wendy Elizabeth Blanning Prize (1976) Awarded annually to the student in the second year of the first professional degree program on financial aid who has shown the most promise of development in the profession.
-Awarded to Tess Kathleen McNamara.
+Awarded to Hsin-Ju Lai

 Sonia Albert Schimberg Prize (1981) Awarded to a graduating woman student for outstanding academic performance.
-Awarded to Samantha Leigh Jaff.
+Awarded to Margaret F. Marsh

 Janet Cain Sielaff Alumni Award (1983) The Yale Architecture Alumni Association Award presented annually to that graduating student who most significantly contributed to, and fostered, school spirit.
-Awarded to Ting Ting Pearl Ho.
+Awarded to Radhika Singh

 Moulton Andrus Award (1984) Awarded to a graduating student who has achieved excellence in art and architecture.
-Awarded to Boris Morin-DeFoy.
+Awarded to Istvan van Vianen

-The Drawing Prize (1985) Awarded to the graduating student who has excelled at drawing as part of the design process, is articulate with pencil, and shows a strong personal graphic style of presentation for his or her architectural ideas.
-Awarded to Anne Wing Yan Ma.
+The Drawing Prize (1985) Awarded to the graduating student who has excelled at drawing as part of the design process, is articulate with pencil, and shows architectural ideas with a strong personal graphic style of presentation.
+Awarded to James Douglas Coleman, Timon Covelli

 Gene Lewis Book Prize (1986) Awarded to a graduating student who has shown promise for excellence in residential architecture.
-Awarded to Andrew Eric Dadds.
+Awarded to Meghan Stratton Royster

 David Taylor Memorial Prize (1996) Awarded to the graduating student who has shown promise or demonstrated interest in architectural criticism.
-Awarded to Shivani Shedde.
+Awarded to Jia Weng